wmerfalen/tdm/src/doc/builder-features.md

 			- [ ] Police SUV detainment vehicle
 			- [ ] SWAT team van (16 persons)

-# 2021-04-11 zone command fixes and mob placements
-	- fixed zone data in the following ways:
-		- `room_data.zone` now holds the *real* `zone_rnum`
-		- `zone_data.name` is no longer a char*, opting for std::string
-		- `update_zone()` and other zone helpers now exist in `mods::zone` namespace
-		- 'zbuild mob this 501 128 10 0' is now possible (using "this")
-		- `reset_com.object_data` holds uuid_t list of instantiated mobs

-# 2021-04-07 nickname helper commands
-	- the following nickname commands are useful for fast traveling
-	- overview: these are NOT crud operations!
-For that, use `rbuild`
-	- list of helper commands:
-		- `nhelp` see help page for nickname commands
-		- `nset` set the nickname for the current room you're in
-		- `ndelete` delete the nickname(s) you specify
-		- `nfind` find the room rnum (and vnum) of the specified nickname(s)
-		- `ngoto` goto the nickname you specify
-	- examples:
-		- `nset recall`
-			- sets the current room's nickname to 'recall'
-		- `nfind recall shipyard east-exit`
-			- reports room id/vnum of nicknames (if they exist)
-		- `ndelete recall shipyard east-exit`
-			- deletes nicknames of rooms associated with the nicknames specified
-		- `ngoto recall`
-			- teleports you if the nickname exists

-# 2021-04-02 claymore heaven
-	- `mods::char_move_to(room,player)`
-	- claymore mines will prevent movement
-		- if owner, will not detonate
-		- now explodes, doesn't discriminate when dealing damage
-		- if installed in direction heading and not owner, detonates
-		- if installed in target room at exit heading toward and not owner, detonates
-		- claymore mine damage+messages caused by `mods::projectile::exloode`
-		- if moving towards claymore and it detonates, you get thrown back two rooms
-		- new helper function: `world_size()`

-# bug fixes 2021-04-02
-	- fixed direction parsing for planting claymores
-		- source file: `mods/util.cpp`

-# mob roaming
-	- [x] adapt `mbuild` to save mob roaming data
-	- [x] alter mobs to honor mob roaming data [`issue MR-2`]
-	- [x] verify saving to db works
-	- [x] verify loading from db works

-# needed builder features
-	- [x] bookmark a room
-	- [x] teleport to a bookmarked room
-	- [x] print room vnum
-		- the flow goes like:
-			- `bookmark armory this`
-			- ... go build other things ...
-			- `print_vnum armory`
-				- should print the room_vnum of the bookmarked armory

 # CONTRACT FEATURE GOALS
 	- needed systems for contracts (listed in preferred implementation order)
 		- [x] finalize rifle attachments class and give the player the equipment